Dan Patch Corridor: 2016: Tier 1 Status

 The Minnesota Department of Transportation upgraded the Dan Patch Corridor to Tier 1 Status under the 2015 State Rail Plan, meaning the project should be implemented by 2030.
 Minneapolis, Edina, Bloomington, and Burnsville are open to the proposal of passenger rail on the Dan Patch Corridor, but have no official stance.
 Savage and Northfield have an official stance supporting the Dan Patch Corridor project, while St. Louis Park and Lakeville have official stances against the project.

 2017: Edina Study

 The Edina Transportation Commission and consultant Kimley-Horn conducted a study on the pros and cons of passenger rail on the Dan Patch Line.
 The most suitable station location was determined to be in the Grandview District due to business activity and jobs in the area as well as undeveloped land that could be used for a transit station and transit oriented development.

 The majority of public feedback was negative, particularly from residents who live along the route.
 The study concluded with a recommendation not to pursue passenger rail on the Dan Patch Line at this time (as of 2018).

+2023: Gag Order Rescinded

+The above referenced 2002: Study Ban "Gag Order" was rescinded in by the Minnesota Legislature in May 2023.